davideformenti/portfolionoise/_progetti/ugualemag.markdown

 - picture: /assets/img/ugualemagazine/uguale3.jpg
 ---

-Cover for the first volume of "Playfill" series.
+For the Complex Artifact Course the team developed a magazine about human rights and their Cover for the first volume of "Playfill" series.
 Listen on Spotify --> [here](https://open.spotify.com/playlist/1MJH9l5H8nY25Mn2KSqMBo?si=G4pednSOTr-QPxIuqvviaw "playlist")
 {: .intro }